libretro/docs/docs/guides/install-android.md

 | Nightly | Architecture-specific | `YYYY-MM-DD-RetroArch_aarch64.apk`| `com.retroarch.aarch64` |
 | Nightly | Architecture-specific | `YYYY-MM-DD-RetroArch_ra32.apk`   | `com.retroarch.ra32`    |

+Builds are named with an architecture suffix: `aarch64` is a 64-bit build, `ra32` is a 32-bit build, and no suffix is a universal build that opts for 64-bit if your system supports it.
+32-bit support on Android is slowly being phased out by the industry, but these builds remain available for older devices or specific use cases.

 ### Universal APK

 The universal RetroArch package (`com.retroarch`) automatically detects the device's architecture and runs the appropriate application binary interface (ABI):